 To rule out more-common liver conditions, your health care provider may order a complete blood count and liver function tests.

-The combination of normal blood and liver function tests and elevated bilirubin levels is an indicator of Gilbert's syndrome.
+The combination of standard blood counts and liver enzymes with an elevated bilirubin level is an indicator of Gilbert syndrome.
 No other testing usually is needed, although genetic testing can confirm the diagnosis.

-Gilbert's syndrome doesn't require treatment.
-The bilirubin levels in your blood may fluctuate over time, and you may occasionally have jaundice, which usually resolves on its on with no ill effects.
+Gilbert syndrome doesn't require treatment.
+The bilirubin levels in your blood may fluctuate over time.
+You may occasionally have jaundice, which usually resolves on its on with no ill effects.

-Certain life events, such as stress, can trigger episodes of higher bilirubin levels in Gilbert's syndrome, leading to jaundice.
-Managing those situations can help keep bilirubin under control.
+Certain life events, such as stress, can trigger episodes of higher bilirubin levels in Gilbert syndrome, leading to jaundice.
+Taking steps to manage those situations can help keep bilirubin levels under control.

 These steps include:

-- Make sure your doctors know you have Gilbert's syndrome.
-Because Gilbert's syndrome affects the way your body processes certain medications, every doctor you visit needs to know about the condition.
+- Make sure your health care providers know you have Gilbert syndrome.
+Because Gilbert syndrome affects the way your body processes certain medications, every provider you visit needs to know that you have the condition.

 - Eat a healthy diet.
 Avoid extremely low-calorie diets.
 Stick to a routine eating schedule, and avoid fasting or skipping meals.

 - Manage stress.
-Find ways to deal with the stresses in your life, such as exercise, meditation or listening to music.
+Find ways to deal with the stresses in your life.
+Exercise, meditation and listening to music may be helpful.

 Preparing for your appointment

-Before your appointment, you might want to jot down questions to ask your doctor, including:
+Before your appointment, you might want to jot down questions to ask your health care provider, including: